A Weierstrass Representation Formula for Discrete Harmonic Surfaces: Introduction

 with

+which connects the vertices $v_a$ and $v_b$ in $V$.
 It defines a discrete harmonic surface in $\R^3$.
-The above equation is called {\em Weierstrass representation formula for a discrete harmonic surface}. \end{theorem*} As an application of the theorem, we have \begin{theorem*} A smoothly converging sequence of discrete harmonic surfaces $X_n \colon M_n \to \R^3$ with a given initial discrete harmonic surface $X_0\colon M_0 \to \R^3$ with the holomorphic data $g$ and $q$ is constructed, where $M_n$ are iterated subdivisions of $M_0$ in $\C$.
+The above equation is called Weierstrass representation formula for a discrete harmonic surface. \end{theorem*}

+As an application of the theorem, we have \begin{theorem*}[Theorem \ref{homothety} and Corollary \ref{claim:homothety:cor}] A smoothly converging sequence of discrete harmonic surfaces $X_n \colon M_n \to \R^3$ with a given initial discrete harmonic surface $X_0\colon M_0 \to \R^3$ with the holomorphic data $g$ and $q$ is constructed, where $M_n$ are iterated subdivisions of $M_0$ in $\C$.
 The limit is a classical minimal surface given by the classical Weierstrass representation with the holomorphic data. \end{theorem*} The limit surface is considered as a hidden continuous object in a given discrete surface.
 We expect the method is useful to draw minimal surfaces in computer graphics.
-Actually,in the last section, we show as an example a sequence of discrete harmonic surfaces which converges to the Enneper surface, a famous classical minimal surface.
+Actually, in the last section, we show as an example a sequence of discrete harmonic surfaces which converges to the Enneper surface, a famous classical minimal surface.

-\section{Minimal surfaces in Differential Geometry}
+\section{Minimal surfaces in differential geometry}

-In Geometric Analysis, minimal surfaces have been studied intensively with variational methods.
-A minimal surface is a solution of the Euler--Lagrange equation to the Area functional.
+In geometric analysis, minimal surfaces have been studied intensively with variational methods.
+A minimal surface is a solution of the Euler--Lagrange equation to the area functional.
+To be more precise, for a given isometric immersion $X\colon M \to \R^3$ of a smooth surface $M$ with the unit normal vector field $N\colon M \to S^2$, consider its smooth deformation